 Campaign Forgotten is a unique title in many ways.
 It features much more naval action than any other title, it has squad or company-based encounters, and has a number of scenarios featuring nothing more than ships versus shore batteries.
 It does include a number of "forgotten" campaigns such as the Red River Campaign, Price's 1864 Missouri Campaign, and the various battles in the Carolinas.
-But overall, it is a subpar title featuring only a few fun, or competitive, scenarios.
+But overall, it is a subpar title featuring only a few fun, or even competitive, scenarios.
 As a result, I recommend few of these scenarios and have rated none of them excellent.
-This is a title best left "forgotten."

 CONTENT